machinefi/w3bstream-ios-sdk/README.md

 1. Login to w3bstream [https://dev.w3bstream.com/](https://dev.w3bstream.com/)
 2. Create your project on the website
 3. Generate your publisher key and token

-The detail step at [https://iotex.larksuite.com/docx/UawQd67JPopjqHxlSZmuV9HjsEh](https://iotex.larksuite.com/docx/UawQd67JPopjqHxlSZmuV9HjsEh)
+The detail steps at [https://iotex.larksuite.com/docx/UawQd67JPopjqHxlSZmuV9HjsEh](https://iotex.larksuite.com/docx/UawQd67JPopjqHxlSZmuV9HjsEh)

 ### Init the instance
 Initialize the W3bstream instance with the URLs of your project, as shown below: